-The RED-QI approach operationalized by UI-FHS works to support the essential components of RED: planning and management of resources, reaching all eligible populations, engaging with the community, providing supportive supervision, and the monitoring and using data for action.
-This is done through capacity building of health staff to sustainably strengthen the routine immunization program.
-To strengthen implementation of the five RED components, the RED-QI approach uses QI tools to help health personnel identify problems in immunization services and create local solutions.
+In 2011, JSI was awarded a learning grant from the Bill & Melinda Gates Foundation to develop an approach to bolster RI using quality improvement (QI) tools in three woredas (districts).
+The RED-QI approach supports five essential components of RED: planning and management of resources, reaching all eligible populations, engaging with the community, providing supportive supervision, and monitoring and using data for action.
+To strengthen the implementation of the five RED components sustainably, the RED-QI approach uses QI tools to help health personnel identify problems in immunization services, build health staff capacity, and create local solutions.

 Utilizing findings from the three woredas, UI-FHS expanded its work from 2014-2018 to over 100 woredas in six regions of Ethiopia — Afar, Benishangul-Gumuz, Gambella, Southern Nations, Nationalities and Peoples' Region (SNNPR), Somali, and Tigray.
 With a special focus on equity and quality, UI-FHS concentrated its technical support to Afar, Benishangul-Gumuz, Gambella, SNNPR, and Somali from 2018 to 2021.
 These regions are home to some of Ethiopia’s most vulnerable populations, and the circumstances in these locations present serious challenges to the reach and performance of health services, including immunization.